 - Since violation of the False Claims Act is a very common subject lately, serious development of fraud prevention policies and procedures could reduce the impact of a suspension or debarment

-The chances of avoiding suspension or debarment from government contracts can be reduced by admitting liability but more importantly convincing that debarment official that you take the matter seriously by digging deep into the company operations and showing some level of follow up an oversight to make sure the problem does not occur again.
+The chances of avoiding suspension or debarment from government contracts can be reduced by admitting liability but more importantly convincing that debarment official that you take the matter seriously by digging deep into the company operations and showing some level of follow up and oversight to make sure the problem does not occur again.
 See information about Federal False Claims Act penalties.

 Having an ethics program on paper but simply not following through with effective oversight can raise a red flag that will essentially lead to suspension or debarment.